BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include image-gallery.html pages = page.images_sp-onboarding %}

 Silent payment wallets may or may not be set up as [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and/or [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) HD wallets, since the protocol does not require these.
-The wallet setup flow can be very different for wallets using vs. not using these standards.
-Bitcoin Core, for example, does not support BIP-39 standard, and it involves wallet backup files.
-This is a great fit for silent payments, as we will see in Backup and Recovery sections.

 Since silent payments introduce a new model & primitives (such as spend key, scan key), the setup process might be a good opportunity to introduce some of these as needed without overloading the user.

 ## Sending